Our oceans are hotter than ever. Scientists say they worry about what that means for our future | CBC News

 As is typical with climate change, it's the people in the north who are seeing the most rapid alterations to their way of life.

-"What you're going to see over time is that parts of the Arctic Ocean will begin to look like Pacific and Atlantic oceans and the species, the ecosystems that thrive here, you're going to see their numbers decrease," said Hilu Tagoona, a senior Arctic advisor for Oceans North, a charitable organization that supports marine conservation together with Indigenous and coastal communities.
+"What you're going to see over time is that parts of the Arctic Ocean will begin to look like Pacific and Atlantic oceans and the species, the ecosystems that thrive here, you're going to see their numbers decrease," said Hilu Tagoona, a senior Arctic adviser for Oceans North, a charitable organization that supports marine conservation together with Indigenous and coastal communities.

 "And that's already being seen.
 Over the last 25 years, the species that typically thrive here, the numbers are going down."